nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 - The index refers to the index number shown in the displayed project list
 - The index must be a positive integer 1, 2, 3, …​

-Examples: `startproject 2` Initialises the second project in the project list.
+Examples: `startproject 2` starts the second project in the project list displayed in the left panel.

 ### 2.2.2 Add a new project to the catalogue `add`